Requirements for Reflexology Professional Certification program completion

 - Receive one professional reflexology session from a designated, certified reflexologist, the cost for which is determined by the practitioner and assumed by the student.
 Receive between Modules 2 and 3, and submit a short typewritten description of your experience receiving by the third module of classes.

 - Give one reflexology session to the program instructor or a qualified reflexologist designated by the instructor.
 This session can be scheduled anytime after the third module of classes.
 The cost for this is included in the tuition.

-- Submit by scheduled due dates during the program, 24 documented reflexology sessions done outside class.
+- Submit by scheduled due dates during the program, 24 documented reflexology sessions done outside of class.
 Submit 10 documented reflexology sessions done outside of class within eight weeks of the end of the classroom hours.
 Master forms will be provided on which to document these sessions.

 Upon successful completion of the above, you will be awarded a document from Karen Ball and the Academy of Ancient Reflexology, designating you as a Certified Hand and Foot Reflexologist with 315 hours of training.

 If you are a Florida licensed massage therapist, the Academy will post your continuing education credits with CE Broker within one month of your completion.